sensu/sensu-docs/content/sensu-go/5.17/guides/secrets-management.md

 **I'm not sure whether any of the content from https://docs.sensu.io/sensu-go/latest/guides/install-check-executables-with-assets/#2-adjust-the-asset-definition needs to be included here.**

 With this handler, Sensu can trigger and resolve PagerDuty incidents.
-However, you still need to add your secret to the handler spec so it will require your backend to request secrets from your secrets provider.
+However, you still need to add your secret to the handler spec so that it requires your backend to request secrets from your secrets provider.

 ### Add your secret to the handler spec